 Re the file format issue csv can be text or numbers - it is NOT a file format which ONLY deals in text.
 I also guarantee that these numbers started life as numbers!

-I'm wondering if the HubPages Team are aware that earnings data on Amazon sales exported to a csv file is much less useful than it could be because the $ notation is a prefix to each amount rather than topping the...
+I'm wondering if the HubPages Team are aware that earnings data on Amazon sales exported to a csv file is much less useful than it could be because the $ notation is a prefix to each amount rather than topping the column.That means it's impossible to sum the data using a formula.In other words the...